Jordan Redman

-Jordan Redman is an American politician serving as a member of the Idaho House of Representatives for the 3B district.
+Jordan R. Redman is an American politician serving as a member of the Idaho House of Representatives for the 3B district.
 He assumed office on December 1, 2022.

 Early life and education

 Redman was born in Coeur d'Alene, Idaho, and graduated from Timberlake High School.
 He attended North Idaho College, Whitworth University, and the University of Idaho, but did not earn a degree.

 Career

 Outside of politics, Redman works in the insurance, financial services, and real estate industries.
 He was elected to the Idaho House of Representatives in November 2022.